httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).

-Applications using SHOULD NOT specify a minimum version of HTTP to be used; because it is a hop-by-hop protocol, a HTTP connection can be handled implementations that are not controlled by the application; for example, proxies, CDNs, firewalls and so on.
+Applications using HTTP SHOULD NOT specify a minimum version of HTTP to be used; because it is a hop-by-hop protocol, a HTTP connection can be handled implementations that are not controlled by the application; for example, proxies, CDNs, firewalls and so on.
 Requiring a particular version of HTTP makes it difficult to use in these situations, and harms interoperability for little reason